NikilSharma1/BaatKaro/README.md

 So after either straight up logging in or creating new account new activity will open which is meant for showing the latest chat of the user with users.
-In the starting it will be empty page hence there is a floating button given at the bottom right of that activity if clicked will open another activity which will show all the users on the app.
+In the starting it will be empty page hence there is a floating button given at the bottom right of that activity(can be seen on the *chat summary activity*), if clicked will open another activity which will show all the users on the app.